Netcentric/pickaxe-security-scanner/README.md

 It can be easily customized and extended either through a groovy based DSL or using YAML based scan and check configurations.

 The scanner can be integrated
-* into a maven project,
+* into a Maven project,
-* started from docker container
+* started from Docker container
-* or simply called via it's commandline interface.
+* or simply called via its commandline interface.

 Pickaxe is fully customizable without having to touch or change the project's core and is designed to be integrated into build and CICD ecosystems.